 POGO offers annual Seed Funding Grants of up to $15,000 to facilitate or support feasibility studies, the development of preliminary data to enable applications to other granting agencies, or self-contained studies.

-The POGO Seed Grant competition is now open!
+Registration for the POGO Seed Grant competition is now closed.

 The deadline for submission is December 14, 2018 by 5:00pm.

 A link to the application submission portal will be sent to applicants once they have registered their intent to apply.

 Research Fellowship Program

 Unfortunately, POGO’s research fellowship will not be offered for the 2018/19 grant cycle.

 POGO remains committed to fostering research and education in childhood cancer through other initiatives, including the Seed Grant competition.